zsiki/dxf_utils/python/README.md

 * ins2csv.py - create CSV file from block insert entities of a DXF file
 * shp2dxf.py - convert a group of SHP to dxf
 * shp2dxf_guii.py - graphical user interface to shp2dxf.py
-* text2csv.py - create CSV file from the text entities of a DXF file
+* text2csv.py - create CSV file from the TEXT entities of a DXF file
+* ins2csv.py - create CSV file from the INSERT entities of a DXF file